Skip to main content

 The numbers in this summary include the following:

-• Views: All views of all active content accumulated within the selected date range.
+• Views: Views of all active content accumulated.
 Views of trashed content are not included in this total.

-• New content: Content created within the selected date range
+• New content: Content created within the selected date range.

-• Edits: The number of page and blog post edits within the selected date range
+• Edits: The number of page and blog post edits within the selected date range.

-• Comments: The number of comments within the selected date range
+• Comments: The number of comments within the selected date range.

-• Likes (on content): The number of likes of pages or blog posts within the selected date range
+• Likes (on content): The number of likes of pages or blog posts within the selected date range.

-• Likes (on comments): The number of likes of comments within the selected date range
+• Likes (on comments): The number of likes of comments within the selected date range.

-• Watches: The number of times a piece of content was added to the watch list of a user within the selected date range
+• Watches: The number of times a piece of content was added to the watch list of a user within the selected date range.

 Space Actions